 "Flattery" Aly & AJ

-As a connection between a story of war and a choice to fight for the rights of a people, and a love story that involves the difficulty of loss, the above tracks connected in well with the book.
 "What Hurts the Most" focuses on the loss of a love, as does "New Divide," "Breakeven," and, in a sense, "Leave Out All the Rest."
 "Got Dynamite" summarizes the story in a pseudo-metaphorical way, whereas "Savin' Me" is a fairly literal interpretation of the story's focus.
-"Sing" is all about the choice of war involved in the novel.
-"Flattery" is somewhat different, in the sense that it's not the lyrics, but the musical pattern that somehow became involved with my image of what THE PSYCHIC STORY would be like when presented as a movie trailer.
+"Sing" is all about the war involved in the novel.
+"Flattery" just fits the vibe in terms of sound.

 "Iridescent" Linkin Park